When creating a build configuration, specify the following settings:

 The format contains:

-- target_archive — the path to the archive to be created by TeamCity by packing build artifacts determined in the left part of the pattern.
-TeamCity treats the right part of the pattern as target_archive whenever it ends with a supported archive extension, i.e. .zip, .jar, .tar.gz, or .tgz.
+target_archive— the path to the archive to be created by TeamCity by packing build artifacts determined in the left part of the pattern.
+TeamCity treats the right part of the pattern as

-The source file being absolute paths are supported, but those configurations are not recommended in favor of paths relative to the build checkout directory.
+Although absolute paths are supported, it is recommended to use paths relative to the build checkout directory.

 The target paths must not be absolute.
 Non-relative paths will produce errors during the build.